- B.Sc., Biology, Wake Forest University, 2013

 Selective breeding, polyploidy, aquaculture, oysters, quantitative genetics, genomics

-My research has aimed on improving oyster aquaculture, both through investigating problems faced by the industry and addressing questions important to selection and breeding.
-Specifically, it has included the following: implications of chromosome loss in commercial tetraploid brood stock, evaluation of possible genetic and physiological causes of mass mortality of oysters, and most recently, evaluating the sources of variation of commercial traits in triploid oysters.
+I've aimed to improve the viability of oyster aquaculture by investigating problems faced by the industry and addressing questions important to selection and breeding.
+Specifically, my research has included the following: implications of chromosome loss in commercial tetraploid brood stock, evaluation of possible genetic and physiological causes of mass mortality, and most recently, evaluating genetic parameters in triploid oysters.

-- The genetic basis of “low salinity mortality” and “triploid mortality” in triploid Crassostrea virginica
+- The genetic basis of “triploid mortality” in triploid Crassostrea virginica

 - The relationship among “triploid mortality”, gonad development, and biochemical composition in triploid C. virginica